About Susan Burneson

 Archive research and professional genealogy

-Clients include family historians, authors (print and web), lawyers (including in-depth research and serving as an expert witness), history and nonprofit organizations (including Oakwood Cemetery, the Texas Supreme Court Historical Society, Preservation Austin, and Austin Community Foundation), and media production companies (including the genealogy series “Who Do You Think You Are?”); 1998-present.
+Clients include family historians, authors (print and web), lawyers (including in-depth research and serving as an expert witness), history and nonprofit organizations (including Oakwood Cemetery, the Texas Supreme Court Historical Society, Preservation Austin, and Austin Community Foundation), and television and radio productions (including the TLC series “Who Do You Think You Are?” and the KUT Radio projects “Common Ground” and “ATXplained”); 1998-present.

 Voices of the Violet Crown: Neighbors Creating Community in Central Austin, Texas; 2003-present.
 Founder/researcher/writer/exhibit designer/webmaster.